lizmat/articles/its-time-to-rak-3.md

 ### --type=equal

-Match any line that matches in its **entirety**  with the literal pattern.
+The "equal" value on `--type` indicates that a line will be accepted if it matches in its **entirety**  with the literal pattern.
 ```
 # Look for "eight" as the whole line in file "twenty"
 $ rak --type=equal eight twenty